mlcommons/dynabench/new_builder_evaluation/readme.md

 Steps:

-1. Click on *Clusters* and then click on *create cluster*
+1. Click on *Clusters* and then click on *create cluster*.

    ![cluser_create](img/create_cluster.png)

-2. Click on *EC2 Linux + Networking* and then on *next step*
+2. Click on *EC2 Linux + Networking* and then on *next step*.

    ![cluster_networking](img/cluster_networking.png)

-3. Type a name for your cluster and select the instance according to your  budget and needs then click on create
+3. Type a name for your cluster and select the instance according to your  budget and needs then click on create.

    ![cluster_definition](img/cluster_definition.png)

 ### Create SQS queue <a name="sqs"></a>

-Create an SQS queue and save the name of the queue because you have to store it on .env file
+Create an SQS queue and save the name of the queue because you have to store it on .env file.

 Steps:

-1. Click on create queue
+1. Click on create queue.

    ![queue](img/sqs%20queue.png)

-2. Choose a name for your queue
+2. Choose a name for your queue.

    ![queue name](img/queue%20name.png)

-3. Go to access policy and select Advanced, then delete line 16 and 17
+3. Go to access policy and select Advanced, then delete line 16 and 17.

     ![sqs policy](img/sqs_policy.png)

-4. Paste the following text at the end of the policy and change the "Resource" value for your arn queue
+4. Paste the following text at the end of the policy and change the "Resource" value for your arn queue.

     ``` json